angoca/log4db2/src/main/scripts/README.txt

 script performs the same task:

 * init: Sets the environment for release mode.
-* install: Installs the framework.
+* install: Installs the utility.
-* reinstall: Desitnalls and installs the framework.
+* reinstall: Desitnalls and installs the utility.
 * tail_logs: shows the  more recent messages in the LOGS table.
 * uninit: Cleans the environment.
-* uninstall: Desintalls the framework.
+* uninstall: Desintalls the utility.